jslefche/sem_book/docs/07-Latent_variables.md

 ## [1] 0.213149
 ```

-In summary: the standardized coefficient (the loading) linking indicator to latent variables is the square-root of the relability.
+In summary: the standardized coefficient (the loading) linking indicator to latent variables is the square-root of the reliability.
 The standardized error variance is 1 - reliability.

 So far, we have only dealt with latent variables as exogenous (predictor) variables, but they can also act as endogenous (response) variables.
 Here is an example endogenous latent variable: